 - Advances of cash

-- Conference registration where travel where there are hotel and/or travel expenses included.
+- Conference registration where there are hotel and/or travel expenses included in the registration fee.

-- eCommerce purchases and purchases from third party sellers such as through PayPal, eBay, Alibaba, and Amazon Marketplace.
-Entities such as Stanford are required to assess the tax status of payees prior issue payments and it is not possible for the university to do so for payments through eCommerce markets.
+- eCommerce purchases and purchases from third party sellers such as through PayPal, eBay, and Alibaba.
+Entities such as Stanford are required to assess the tax status of payees prior to issuing payments.
+Use Stanford’s Amazon Business account, SmartMart Catalog Suppliers, or Non-Catalog Requests in iProcurement for access to suppliers who are vetted and approved by Stanford.
+Entities such as Stanford are required to assess the tax status of payees prior to issuing payments.

 - Foreign purchases or payments, which may be subject to customs requirements